Disgaea 6: Defiance of Destiny

 is a tactical role-playing video game developed and published by Nippon Ichi Software as part of the Disgaea series.
 It was released for Nintendo Switch and PlayStation 4 on January 28, 2021, in Japan, and by Sega on May 27, 2021, in Asia.
-NIS America released the Nintendo Switch version worldwide on June 29, 2021.
+It was released worldwide for Nintendo Switch on June 29, 2021.
 In total, the game was translated into French, English, Traditional Chinese and Korean.
-A version with all previous downloadable content, titled Disgaea 6 Complete, was released for PlayStation 5 on June 16, 2022, in Japan, followed by a worldwide release on June 28, 2022, alongside PlayStation 4 and Microsoft Windows platforms.
+A version with all previous downloadable content, titled Disgaea 6 Complete, was released for PlayStation 5 on June 16, 2022, in Japan, followed by a worldwide release on June 28, 2022, alongside PlayStation 4 and Windows platforms.

 Gameplay

 The game involves turn based combat on grid-based battlefields.
 There's a lot of focus placed on effective management of the in-depth systems that surround that combat, and individual characters can reach high levels, up to 99999999, and be able to perform 10000000000000000 (10 quadrillion) damage in a single attack, which are much higher values compared to previous entries in the series.
 Some of the new features of the game include auto-battles and the “Demonic Intelligence” system: each character starts with a set of pre-programmed AI routines that the player can choose between, but they can also build additional routines for them from scratch or by copying an existing routine.
 There are several classes the player can build characters around.
 There are a number of management aspects in the game, including a senate chamber in the main hub where monsters and demons from various fictional political parties vote on the underlying rules of the gameplay.

 For the first time in the series' history, the game uses 3D graphics for both battlefields and characters.